dsgt-kaggle-clef/fungiclef-2025/workflow.md

 ```

 ## Obtain Embeddings
-One set of example commands for DinoV2-base model, another set of commands for vit timm model
+One set of example commands for DinoV2-base model, another set of commands for vit timm model (plantclef model)

 DinoV2
 ```bash